-We need cash In order to fulfill our day to day transactions.
+We need cash To fulfill our day-to-day transactions.
 So, you need to fulfill the current personal or business transactions which are the transaction motive behind keeping the cash.
 There is an obvious gap between spending and the receipt of income.
 From the business point of view, there is a gap between sale proceeds and the expenditure.
-If there is a less gap between receipt and spending, the demand for liquid cash will be less.
+If there is less gap between receipt and spending, the demand for liquid cash will be less.
 In case, there is a wide gap between the receipts and spending, the demand for liquid cash will be high.
-Because we need liquid cash in order to deal with our day to day expenses.
+Because we need liquid cash to deal with our day-to-day expenses.
 We do transactions on daily basis and for that purpose, we need to keep a certain amount of our income or earnings in the form of cash.

 People having high income will keep more cash and has a higher demand for money.
 Whereas, those with less income will keep less cash and has lesser demand for the money for transaction motive.

 As we know that future is always uncertain.
-That is the reason people keep cash in order to cope up with those uncertainties.
+That is the reason people keep cash to cope up with those uncertainties.
 The amount hold for this purpose is called the precautionary demand for cash.
-Anything can occur in future such as accidents, illness, unemployment or any other incident like that.one must have some cash to deal with such situations.
+Anything can occur in the future such as accidents, illness, unemployment, or any other incident like that. one must have some cash to deal with such situations.
 So, people keep cash for this purpose.
 The amount of cash demanded also depends on the level of income.

-People with higher income can keep more cash for such situation.
+People with higher income can keep more cash for such a situation.
 People with low income will demand a low level of cash for this purpose.
-Same is the case with businesses.
+The same is the case with businesses.
 They also keep cash for this purpose.
 That is why business does contingency planning and have some cash for this purpose.

 The Speculative Motive:

-After keeping enough cash for the transaction and precautionary motive, people invest some fund for speculative purposes.
+After keeping enough cash for the transaction and precautionary motive, people invest some funds for speculative purposes.
 Individuals and business invest their money in interest-bearing bonds and securities based on their speculation.
-Moreover, the demand for speculative motive is sensitive to interest rate.
-So, the aggregate demand or money in order to fulfill the speculative motive is a direct response to the changes in the interest rate.
+Moreover, the demand for speculative motives is sensitive to interest rates.
+So, the aggregate demand or money to fulfill the speculative motive is a direct response to the changes in the interest rate.

-So, if there is speculation that bond prices will rise in future.
-People will start buying bonds when the prices are low and sell it in the future.
+So, if there is speculation that bond prices will rise in the future.
+People will start buying bonds when the prices are low and sell them in the future.
 This how they will benefit from it.
-Hence, in this case, bond is more attractive than actual cash.
+Hence, in this case, the bond is more attractive than actual cash.

-Opposite to that, if the prices are predicted to fall, people will start selling bonds in order to avoid the loss.
+Opposite to that, if the prices are predicted to fall, people will start selling bonds to avoid the loss.
 Cash will be more attractive to keep in such a situation.